-Ms. Heidi co-teaches in the Half Day 2s and 3s class.
-Heidi has a B.S. in Education from the Franciscan University of Steubenville as well as AMS Infant-Toddler, Elementary One, and Elementary Two Education Credentials.
+Heidi Geiger is a Lead Teacher in the Young Toddler Program.
+Heidi has a B.S. in Education from the Franciscan University of Steubenville as well as her AMS Infant-Toddler and Elementary I & II credentials (ages 6-12).
 Heidi is also trained as a Personal Health Coach from the Integrative Institute of Nutrition.
 Her hobbies include ballroom dancing, biking, frisbee, and preparing raw and living foods.
-When asked what she loves working with the children, she says, “I love seeing their big personalities shine through a little body!”
+When asked what she loves about working with the children, she says, “I love seeing their big personalities shine through a little body!”

 HALF DAY 3-6 PROGRAM

 Jennifer Nolan serves as the Half Day 3-6 Program as Coordinator.
 See her full bio on the administration page.